Brilliant blues and greens of a hot spring ringed by oranges, yellows, reds, and browns.

 Sites Guide.

-Forty-six years of National Park Service visitor-use data, read by month, by park, and by the shoulder windows that actually thin the trails.
+47 years of National Park Service visitor-use data, read by month, by park, and by the shoulder weeks that actually thin the trails.

-The three units travelers Google most.
+The parks with full month-by-month write-ups today.
 Each card reads against its own twelve-month curve.
 Rust marks the peak.
-Ochre marks the floor.
+Ochre marks the quietest month.

 Five-year monthly mean